Forms Platform

 Team Size: 7 members

-As of 2024, fillable pdfs are no longer compliant as public-facing digital forms.
+As of 2024, the 21C IDEA mandates that public-facing government forms be built as web applications.
 However, most agencies don’t have resources to build compliant digital versions of all of their forms.
 There are also few choices in the market that are compliant for use with Federal data.

-As a result of this audit, I improved the UI of all 17 components for two views – for the form-builder and form-filler.
+Before designing any new components, I led a component audit of the existing design system, identifying areas for improvement.
+As a result, I improved the UI of 17 components for two views – for the form-builder and form-filler.
 Additionally, I detailed validation error messages to guide form-fillers, and redesigned the ‘Add element‘ menu to lift usability.

 Form-builder view: Adding supplementary information to a question